Frequently Asked Questions

 When and for how long are Consortium classes offered?

 All classes are offered in an 8-week format.
-Hope offers online classes in two blocks in the fall and spring, and there is also a block in the summer.
+Classes are offered in two blocks in the fall and spring, and there is also a block in the summer.
+However, not every class is offered in every block.
 Check the listing elsewhere on this website for classes to be offered in any given block.